MicrosoftDocs/win32/desktop-src/dnacc/testing-assistive-technology-for-compatibility-with-microsoft-windows-xp.md

 Use the following tools to test your assistive technology:

--   Accessibility Event Watcher (AccEvent)葉o monitor how your assistive technology supports WinEvents.
+-   Accessibility Event Watcher (AccEvent) to monitor how your assistive technology supports WinEvents.
--   Inspect Object (Inspect)葉o monitor how your assistive technology supports Microsoft Active Accessibility (MSAA) objects.
+-   Inspect Object (Inspect) to monitor how your assistive technology supports Microsoft Active Accessibility (MSAA) objects.
--   Narrator葉o compare the functionality of your screen reader to that of Narrator, which comes with Windows XP.
+-   Narrator to compare the functionality of your screen reader to that of Narrator, which comes with Windows XP.
--   Magnifier葉o compare the functionality of your screen magnifier to that of Magnifier, which comes with Windows XP.
+-   Magnifier to compare the functionality of your screen magnifier to that of Magnifier, which comes with Windows XP.

 You can get AccEvent and Inspect from the [Microsoft Windows SDK Update for Windows 7 and .NET Framework 4](http://go.microsoft.com/fwlink/p/?linkid=208210).
 To download just the tools, select only **Tools** from the **Installation Options** page of the Windows SDK setup wizard.